 Be aware that Costa Rica is home to many species of poisonous spiders, snakes, and other dangerous creatures.
 Always watch your step when trekking through the jungle.
 Never stick your hand somewhere you haven’t first seen with your eyes.

-For more information about safety in Costa Rica, refer to our seperate guide here.
+For more information about safety in Costa Rica, refer to our separate guide here.

 Sex, Drugs and Rock ‘n’ Roll in Costa Rica